-Priorities for 2024-25:
+Priorities for 2022-23:

-- ⇒ Teacher confidence: To provide training opportunities for teachers' around implementing new Nature Explorer activities that we can embed into our curriculum - ⇒ To continue to raise the profile of the importance of Physical Education: To ensure that both children and adults understand the benefits of Physical Education through a variety of workshops and sessions with influential sports people/athletes. - ⇒ Mental Health Awareness: To highlight the importance of looking after our mental health and well-being through the implementation of mindfulness.
+- ⇒ To raise the profile of the importance of Physical Education: To ensure that both children and adults understand the benefits of Physical Education through workshops and influential athletes. - ⇒ Daily Mile: continue to embed the Daily Mile and ensure it is implemented consistently across the school. - ⇒ Mental Health Awareness: To highlight the importance of looking after our mental health and well-being through the implementation of mindfulness.